CSC207-2024/safeTO/design-document.md

 ## Submission

 **Team Name:** `Stack Underflow`
-**Submission Date:** August 15, 2024
+**Submission Date:** August 20, 2024

 ---

 ## Overview

 *Following the completion of Phase 1, our team continued to advance the project by enhancing several key aspects.
 We implemented a more sophisticated user interface design, adopted more reliable and effective data analysis methods, and transitioned from file-based data storage to a robust database system for improved data persistence.
 Adhering closely to our initial blueprint, we built the website in a coherent and structured manner.
-However, through collaborative discussions and iterative revisions, we refined our approach to achieve better solutions and overall project outcomes.
+Through collaborative discussions and iterative revisions, we refined our approach, which led to better solutions and improved project outcomes, aligning well with Clean Architecture, SOLID Principles and Design Patterns.
 This ongoing development process allowed us to address challenges effectively and optimize the project's functionality and user experience.*

 ---